A Guide to Regression Discontinuity Designs in Medical Applications: Setup and Treatment Effects

 As in the continuity-based framework, under appropriate assumptions, $\theta_\mathtt{FRD}$ can be interpreted as the average treatment effect in the window for compliers.
 The assumptions typically used are similar to those required in IV settings, now applied to observations with scores in the window $\W$, and hence similar to those discussed for the continuity-based framework.
 Once again, the effect of the treatment assignment on the treatment received, $\theta_\mathtt{D}$, must be well separated from zero.
-The exclusion restriction that the treatment assignment has no direct effect on the outcomes must also hold for all units with scores within the window; this restriction is implied by the local randomization condition that the (distribution of the) potential outcomes and potential treatments is not a function of the score inside $\W$.
-Finally, the assumption of monotonicity requires that there are no units with scores in $\W$ who receive a treatment condition that is always opposite to their assignment.
+The exclusion restriction that the treatment assignment have no direct effect on the outcomes must also hold for all units with scores within the window; this restriction is implied by the local randomization condition that the (distribution of the) potential outcomes and potential treatments is not a function of the score inside $\W$.
+Finally, the assumption of monotonicity requires that there be no units with scores in $\W$ who receive a treatment condition that is always opposite to their assignment.

-Finally, continuing our discussion on internal versus external validity for observational methods, in a fuzzy RD design when interest is on the effect of treatment exposure (not just treatment assignment, ITT), the feasible estimand is now the average treatment effect for a subpopulation (e.g., compliers) with score at or near the cutoff.
-This treatment effect contrasts with the usual (local) average treatment effects considered in the IV literature \citep{Baiocchi-Cheng-Small_2014_StatsMed}.
-These estimands answer different scientific questions in general, and both sharp and fuzzy RD parameters have in general lower external validity than the ATE, ATT, and other IV estimands.
-In the ART application, the RD treatment effects only apply to the sub-population with scores near $350$ or the set of compliers (or other similar subpopulations) that were induced to take the treatment.
-That fuzzy RD treatment effect may differ compared to those patients with much higher or lower CD4 counts.
-For more discussion on extrapolation of RD treatment effects see \citet{Cattaneo-Keele-Titiunik-VazquezBare_2021_JASA} and references therein.
+Finally, it is important to understand how to interpret the fuzzy RD estimands $\tau_\mathtt{FRD}$ and $\theta_\mathtt{FRD}$.
+These estimands differ from the (local) average treatment effects that are commonly used in the IV literature \citep{Baiocchi-Cheng-Small_2014_StatsMed}: the fuzzy RD estimands capture the average treatment effect for a subpopulation (e.g., compliers) with a score value at or near the cutoff, and by implication often have lower external validity than the standard IV estimand.
+In the ART application, the fuzzy RD treatment effects only apply to the set of compliers with scores near $350$.
+The fuzzy RD treatment effect may differ compared to those patients with much higher or lower CD4 counts.
+For more discussion on extrapolation of RD treatment effects away from the cutoff, see \citet{Cattaneo-Keele-Titiunik-VazquezBare_2021_JASA} and references therein.